 All Figures referenced above are available here.

 This post comes to us from Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-It is based on the firm’s memorandum, “M&A at a Glance, March 2018,” available here.
+It is based on the firm’s memorandum, “M&A at a Glance–February 2019,” dated March 14, 2019, and available here.